 Angel Loan Fund

 The program provides a direct loan for 10 percent of the total amount of equity investment received in the business' approved funding round.
 Only one loan may be issued to each business for the duration of the ALF.
-At least one equity investment must be made by an investor that is both certified by the MN Angel Tax Credit Program and qualified as an Accredited Investor per the U.S. Securities and Exchange Commission under Rule 501 of Regulation D. However, the total equity investment attained for the round is not exclusive to investments made to meet the requirements of the Angel Tax Credit Program.
+At least one equity investment must be made by an investor that is both certified by the MN Angel Tax Credit Program (or could have been certified) and qualified as an Accredited Investor per the U.S. Securities and Exchange Commission under Rule 501 of Regulation D. However, the total equity investment attained for the round is not exclusive to investments made to meet the requirements of the Angel Tax Credit Program.

 Businesses certified to participate in the Angel Tax Credit Program during any of the program years with fewer than 500 employees.